Friday, June 13, 2025

 Are there any side effects or risks associated with consuming flaxseed?

-Some might have allergic reactions or digestive problems, mainly if they suddenly eat more fiber.
+Some might have allergic reactions or digestive problems, especially if they suddenly eat more fiber.
 Start with a small amount and watch how your body reacts.

 What is the recommended serving size for flaxseed?

 The usual amount is 1 to 2 tablespoons of ground flaxseed a day.
-But listen to your body and avoid too much to avoid stomach issues.
+But listen to your body and avoid too much to prevent stomach issues.

 Flaxseed is a top plant-based source of ALA.
 Fish like salmon have EPA and DHA.
 For vegetarians or vegans, flaxseed is a great seafood substitute.